 Published in Great Taste Magazine, March/April 2015 Issue

-The California Health and Safety Code (CHSC) has mandated air curtains for more than 15 years on food service establishment back doors, including restaurants, hotels and other establishments that prepare and serve food.
-Insect-attracting dumpsters are typically near back doors, therefore the code’s goal is a chemical-free elimination of unsanitary conditions flying insects create near food preparation
+The California Health and Safety Code (CHSC) has mandated air curtains for more than 15 years on foodservice establishment back doors, including restaurants, hotels and other establishments that prepare and serve food.
+Insect-attracting dumpsters are typically near back doors, therefore the code’s goal is a chemical-free elimination of unsanitary conditions flying insects create near food preparation.

 - They’re typically mounted above the width of a doorway and disperse a steady air stream across the entire door opening.
 This “air seal” thwarts flying insects that can’t penetrate the airstream.

-Specifically PMG uses a three-foot-wide working architecturally-recessed model on the showroom’s front entrance and a three-foot-wide, UL-EPH listed, National Sanitation Foundation (NSF)-37 certified model on its back door.
+Specifically, PMG uses a three-foot-wide working architecturally-recessed model on the showroom’s front entrance and a three-foot-wide, UL-EPH listed, National Sanitation Foundation (NSF)-37 certified model on its back door.
 Both units are activated when its respective door is opened.

 Another new air curtain application is on the entry doors of walk-in coolers.
 Many foodservice and restaurant operators are unaware that the Energy Policy and Conservation Act (Section 312), mandates all walk-in coolers/freezers manufactured after Jan .
 1, 2009 include either strip curtains, spring-hinged swinging vinyl doors or other air infiltration reduction methods.
-Air curtains require less maintenance, are more effective, have a longer lifespan and offer a safe unobstructed view into the walk-in cooler.
+Air curtains require less maintenance, are more effective, have a longer lifespan, and offer a safe unobstructed view into the walk-in cooler.

-One air curtain proponent is Richard Dieli, FCSI, a principal at institutional food service design and consultant firm Dieli Murawka Howe (DM HJ Inc., San Diego, Calif.
+One air curtain proponent is Richard Dieli, FCSI, a principal at institutional foodservice design and consultant firm Dieli Murawka Howe (DM HJ Inc., San Diego, Calif.
 Dieli has used all of the aforementioned applications in what may be the industry’s most diversified use of air curtains in one facility.
 Dieli specified air curtains for a military base commissary’s walk-up window, both the interior and exterior doors of a walk-in cooler, the front entrances, and of course, the code-mandated kitchen service door.

 The recently-built 25,000-square-foot California-based foodservice/dining facility which serves 12,000 meals per shift includes a 30 x 50-foot walk-in cooler that has air curtains on both the exterior door shipments and an interior door for kitchen access.
 The walk-in cooler’s 5 x 10-foot exterior doorway prevents the infiltration of 70 to 80 percent of the ambient air, which can often surpass l00°F in the base’s desert location.
 The air curtain has a field-adjustable three-speed switch for different fan velocities.
-Besides a significant energy savings that could result in an estimated payback within a year, it also reduces maintenance by protecting against coil freeze-ups.
+Besides significant energy savings that could result in an estimated payback within a year, it also reduces maintenance by protecting against coil freeze-ups.

 Restaurants with smaller walk-in coolers can take advantage of the industry’s recently-developed walk-in cooler kits.
-Existing coolers are easily retrofitted with the specially-designed kit because it needs only electrical power hook-up to a control box , that’s pre-wired to the air curtain and its magnetic reed door activation switch.
+Existing coolers are easily retrofitted with the specially-designed kit because it needs only electrical power hook-up to a control box that’s pre-wired to the air curtain and its magnetic reed door activation switch.

 A walk-in cooler air curtain study was recently conducted by an Arby’s franchisee Donoghue & Pivirotto Enterprises Inc., Wexford, Pa ., which operates four locations.
 The company performed a two-week audited test on a 10 x 12-foot walk-in cooler in Butler, Pa.
 After outfitting the walk-in cooler entrance with an air curtain, the results state the refrigeration circuit’s compressor ran 1.75- hours less during one week–a 27-percent reduction in compressor run-time and equipment wear-and-tear, the latter which will also produce long-term maintenance savings.
 The improvement results in nearly 100 fewer operating hours per year for an estimated annual savings of $447 and a 1.6-year payback on a walk-in cooler entrance air curtain.

-In an industry where operation expenses are rising due to energy costs, the air curtain can help prevent energy losses at both back and front doors, the drive-thru window and the walk-in cooler entrance, with additional benefits of flying insect prevention.
+In an industry where operating expenses are rising due to energy costs, the air curtain can help prevent energy losses at both back and front doors, the drive-thru window and the walk-in cooler entrance, with additional benefits of flying insect prevention.